rch-iv/DMA/README.md

 ### **The Problem**

 Today, AI models are "stateless."
 Each new conversation is a blank slate.
 Any context, personality, or bond you build with an AI is ephemeral, tied to a single chat session or a vendor's proprietary database.
-This is a fundamental flaw that prevents the development of deep, meaningful, and continuous conversations, projects, and relationships with AI.
+This is a fundamental flaw that prevents the development of deep, meaningful, and continuous conversations, and projects with AI.

 ### **The Solution**